GoogleCloudPlatform/click-to-deploy/k8s/rabbitmq/README.md

 **Option 2:** Remove a RabbitMQ node permanently:

-> **WARNING:** This option is delete `persistentvolumeclaims` permanently and all data from removed nodes.
+> **WARNING:** This option deletes `persistentvolumeclaims` permanently, which results in permanent data loss from the deleted Pods.
-> Consider to enable HA mode to replicate data between all nodes before you start.
+> Consider enabling HA mode to replicate data between all nodes before you start the procedure.

-To remove a RabbitMQ node permanently and scale down number of replicas, please use script `scripts/scale-down.sh` with `--help` argument to get more information, or manually scale down cluster in following steps.
+To remove a RabbitMQ node permanently and scale down number of replicas, please use script `scripts/scale-down.sh` with `--help` argument to get more information, or manually scale down the cluster in following steps.

-To manually remove a nodes from a cluster, and then Pod from K8s, start from highest numbered Pod.
+To manually remove a nodes from the cluster, and then Pod from K8s, start from highest numbered Pod.

 For each node, do following steps: